hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 vcols, valid = functionalSearch(cols, b'V*', "flip({})")
 ```

-Now we just have to pass our built-in functions in String format to the qSQL "update" function, together with the 24 hours repeated the initial number of rows:
+Now we just have to pass our built-in functions in string format to the qSQL "update" function, together with the 24 hours repeated the initial number of rows:

 ```python